Marketing mix refers to the different elements involved in the marketing of a good or service- the 4 P’s- Product, Price, Promotion and Place.

 What affects place decisions?

-- The type of product it is: If it’s sold to producers, distribution would either be direct (specialist machinery) or wholesaler (nuts, bolts, screws etc.).
+- The type of product it is: if it’s sold to producers of other goods, distribution would either be direct (specialist machinery) or wholesaler (nuts, bolts, screws etc.).

-- The price of the product: if the products is an expensive, luxury good, it would only be sold through a few specialist, high-end outlets e.g..: luxury watches and jewellery.
+- The price of the product: if the products is an expensive, luxury good, it would only be sold through a few specialist, high-end outlets For example, luxury watches and jewellery.